-IGCSE Centres offering the Physical Education syllabus to their students are required to provide video recorded evidence of their candidates' practical performance.
-The video recorded evidence should be sent to CIE in line with the coursework deadline of 30 April for the June examination or 30 October for the November examination.
-These guidelines are offered to Centres to assist them in the production of the videotape.
+Centres offering the Physical Education syllabus to their students must provide video recorded evidence of their candidates' practical performance.
+Send this video recorded evidence to CIE in line with the coursework deadline of 30 April for the June examination or 30 October for the November examination.

+The following guidelines will help you produce the videotape.
 There should be no need to submit more than one 3 hour videotape.

-The videotape should ideally be recorded on a standard VHS tape using PAL format.
-Alternatively recording can be made on a DVD.

-Each activity should be between 10 and 15 minutes duration.

-Up to 5 candidates should be identified by large numbered bibs or card numbers pinned back and front.
-The candidates should be from across the ability range.

-Individual activity Centre Order of Merit sheets showing the candidates' marks in rank order for each activity should accompany the tape.
-Candidates shown on the tape should be identified on the Centre Order of Merit sheets.
+- Ideally record on a DVD.
+Alternatively you can make a recording on a standard VHS tape using PAL format. - Each activity should be between 10 and 15 minutes duration. - Identify a maximum of 5 candidates by large numbered bibs or card numbers pinned back and front.
+Select candidates from across the ability range. - With the tape send Centre Order of Merit sheets for each activity showing the candidates' marks in rank order.
+Identify candidates shown on the tape on the Centre Order of Merit sheets.

+AO1: Planning, performing and evaluating

-Assessment Objective 1 (Planning, Performing and Evaluating).
-For no more than two activities one/two candidates should be seen taking a small group through a five minute warm up routine (if this is possible).
-At least five activities should be chosen for video recording from at least three categories of activities.
-In each activity different candidates should be seen demonstrating their ability to perform the essential skills in the activity.
-For example, in Basketball the ability to dribble, pass and receive the ball, and perform different methods of scoring in an unopposed situation should be shown.
+The recorded evidence should show one or two candidates taking a small group through a five minute warm up routine (if this is possible).
+Show one or two candidates for no more than two activities.
+Choose at least five activities for video recording from at least three categories of activities.
+Show different candidates in each activity demonstrating their ability to perform the essential skills in the activity.
+For example, in Basketball show the ability to dribble, pass and receive the ball, and perform different methods of scoring in an unopposed situation.
 It may then be possible to place the candidates in a small game or group situation where team skills, if applicable, can be demonstrated.
-Finally, in a game activity the candidates should be seen ideally in a full or larger game situation.
+Finally, in a game activity show the candidates ideally in a full or larger game situation.
 This latter point may not always be possible.
-However, if this is possible within a game situation the identified candidates should be tracked by the camera.
-In activities which are objectively tested, for example Competitive Swimming, Cross Country Running and Track and Field Athletics no video recorded evidence is required but Centres must send all recorded times and distances in support of the mark awarded.
+However, if this is possible within a game situation, track the identified candidates with the camera.
+You do not need to provide video recorded evidence for activities which are objectively tested, for example Competitive Swimming, Cross Country Running and Track and Field Athletics.
+However, you must send all recorded times and distances in support of the mark awarded.

 A running commentary, constantly identifying candidates in the activity situation is also very helpful to the Moderator.
-By commentating the teacher can identify candidates' strengths and weaknesses.
+You can identify candidates' strengths and weaknesses in the running commentary.